Jason McGerr: Other projects

 McGerr was a guest performer on Tegan and Sara's album The Con, released in July 2007, and can be seen recording in studio with them on the DVD entitled The Con DVD by Tegan and Sara.
 He also played drums for their next album, Sainthood, released in October 2009.
 McGerr played drums on half of the tracks on Matt Nathanson's 2007 album, Some Mad Hope, and was a guest drummer on Nathanson's 2009 album, Modern Love.
 McGerr also performed drums on three songs for his Death Cab for Cutie bandmate Chris Walla's debut solo album, Field Manual, released in 2008.

 In June 2007, McGerr opened his own recording studio, Two Sticks Audio, located in Seattle.
 Various act have recorded there, including Smoosh, Barcelona, Only Human, Moros Eros, Grand Archives, David Bazan, Mark Kozelek, Matt Cameron of Pearl Jam, Tegan and Sara, Alligators and Death Cab for Cutie.
 After the opening of his studio, McGerr began working with Swedish music computer software company Propellerhead Software, on an expansion pack for their software program Reason 4.
 The pack was "The Jason McGerr Sessions", and it is available as a "ReFill" from the Propellerhead website, and as a stand-alone from the Drummerheads website.

-McGerr is an instructor at the Seattle Drum School, and has also helped and mentored teen indie-pop group Smoosh.
+McGerr is an instructor at the Seattle Drum School, and has also helped and mentored teen indie-pop group Smoosh (Chaos Chaos).